 Are you part of a scientific project team, innovator, scientist, PhD or Master’s student with a product or service idea to disrupt the raw materials sector?
 Do you want to bring your idea out of the lab to the market?
 Then EIT Jumpstarter is ideal for you.

 During the eight months-long program, you will find and validate the best business model for your innovative idea.
 The courses build on the lean start-up methodology from the Silicon Valley translated to the European environment.
 You will learn about: how to refine your deal, market segmentation, customer value proposition, financials, investment basics, legal basics

-To enter the Competition, submit your idea of an innovative product or service that can make an impact in the raw materials sector.
-The winners will receive a prize and will be involved in various events organised by the EIT RawMaterials, and have an opportunity to network with the world’s largest community in the raw materials sector.
+To enter the competition, submit your idea of an innovative product or service that can make an impact in the raw materials sector.
+The winners will win a EUR 10 000 prize and will be involved in various events organised by the EIT RawMaterials, and have an opportunity to network with the world’s largest community in the raw materials sector!

 Phase 1: Submission of ideas

 - To participate in the Competition, the applicants must present a brief description of their idea of the innovative product or service proposed, answering predetermined questions online.
 A template is available which includes the questions and guidelines.
 The applicants should put emphasis on: the innovative concept, competitive advantage, customers and potential market.
-Ideas submission deadline: 15 March 2020.
+Ideas submission deadline: 30 April 2021 at 23:59 CET.

 - The best ideas will be selected to go to the next phase.